iceicepei/Partnet_data/README.md

 ![image](https://github.com/PeppaZhu/Partnet_data/blob/master/pictures/picture15.png)
 ***Figure 1.
 The chair is represented as a top-down recursive hierarchy tree.***

-As shown in Figure 1 (a), this is an obj model displayed in Deep Exploration, which represents a chair.As shown in Figure 1 (b), we organize the model into a partnet tree.
+As shown in ***Figure 1 (a)***, this is an obj model displayed in Deep Exploration, which represents a chair.As shown in ***Figure 1 (b)***, we organize the model into a partnet tree.
 Each leaf node represents a part.
 Then we classify a partnet tree node into three categories: 0 for leaf nodes(e.g. ***node 7***), 1 for adjacent nodes (e.g. ***node 14***, whose left child is adjacent to the right child), and 2 for symmetric nodes (e.g. ***node 9***, which is a rotational symmetric node and has only left child.The child is used to preserve a representative part in symmetric relationships.Then other parts in the symmetric relationship can be obtained by storing symmetric parameters).

 #### 2. Folder instructions

 There are seven folders in each of our data models.

 ##### A. the ops folder
-Each mat file in the ops folder stores a corresponding type of the node of a partnet tree, as shown in Table 2 for the corresponding type of the chair's node.(0 for leaf nodes, 1 for adjacent nodes and 2 for symmetric nodes).
+Each mat file in the ops folder stores a corresponding type of the node of a partnet tree, as shown in ***Table 2*** for the corresponding type of the node in ***Figure 1 (b)***.(0 for leaf nodes, 1 for adjacent nodes and 2 for symmetric nodes).

 |  node ordinal number  | *node 7*  | *node 2* | *node 12*    |  *node 3*   | *node 13*  | *node 14*  | *node 15* | *node 6* | *node 4* | *node 9* | *node 5* | *node 1* | *node 8* | *node 10* | *node 11* | *node 16* | *node 17* |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- |---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |